henryas/nptr/README.md

 # nptr

+## Note
+This is a development branch where we test and break things.
+For production, use the official releases from the main branch.

+## Overview

 Module nptr implements smart pointers for the Nim language.
 They allow sharing of mutable variables across threads in a more convenient manner, and an easy management of an object's lifetime when the object requires a custom destructor